-- the COVID-19 pandemic and measures intended to reduce its spread; - · our ability to integrate the nine stores we recently acquired from Dick's Sporting Goods; - our retail-based business model is impacted by general economic and market conditions and economic, market and financial uncertainties may cause a decline in consumer spending; - current and future government regulations, in particular regulations relating to the sale of firearms and ammunition, which may impact the demand for our products and our ability to conduct our business; - · our concentration of stores in the Western United States, which makes us susceptible to adverse conditions in this region, which could affect our sales and cause our operating results to suffer; - the highly fragmented and competitive nature of our industry in which we may face increased competition; - · changes in consumer demands, including regional preferences, which we may not be able to identify and respond to in a timely manner; and - · we may not be successful in operating our stores in any existing or new markets into which we expand.
+- the potential impact of, and any potential developments related to, the proposed merger with Great Outdoors Group, including the risk that the conditions to the consummation of the merger are not satisfied or waived, litigation challenging the merger, the impact on our stock price, business, financial condition and results of operations if the merger is not consummated, and the potential negative impact to our business and employee relationships due to the merger; - current and future government regulations, in particular regulations relating to the sale of firearms and ammunition, which may impact the supply and demand for our products and our ability to conduct our business; the COVID-19 pandemic and measures intended to reduce its spread; our retail-based business model which is impacted by general economic and market conditions and economic, market and financial uncertainties that may cause a decline in consumer spending; - our concentration of stores in the Western United States which makes us susceptible to adverse conditions in this region, and could affect our sales and cause our operating results to suffer; - the highly fragmented and competitive nature of our industry in which we may face increased competition; - changes in consumer demands, including regional preferences, which we may not be able to identify and respond to in a timely manner; and - entrance into new market or operations in existing markets, which may not be successful.

 The above is not a complete list of factors or events that could cause actual results to differ from our expectations, and we cannot predict all of them.
-All written and oral forward-looking statements attributable to us, or persons acting on our behalf, are expressly qualified in their entirety by the cautionary statements disclosed under "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in our Annual Report on Form 10-K for the year ended February 1, 2020, as such disclosures may be amended, supplemented or superseded from time to time by other reports we file with the Securities and Exchange Commission, including subsequent Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q, and public communications.
-You should evaluate all forward-looking statements made in this proxy statement and otherwise in the context of these risks and uncertainties performance or developments and involve known and unknown risks, uncertainties and other factors that are in many cases beyond our control.
-Except as required by law, we undertake no obligation to update or revise any forward-looking statements publicly, whether as a result of new information, future developments or otherwise.
+All written and oral forward-looking statements attributable to us, or persons acting on our behalf, are expressly qualified in their entirety by the cautionary statements disclosed under "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in our Annual Report on Form 10-K for the year ended January 30, 2021, as such disclosures may be amended, supplemented or superseded from time to time by other reports we file with the Securities and Exchange Commission, including subsequent Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q, and public communications.
+You should evaluate all forward-looking statements made in this Proxy Statement and otherwise in the context of these risks and uncertainties.

 Potential investors and other readers are urged to consider these factors carefully in evaluating the forward-looking statements and are cautioned not to place undue reliance on any forward-looking statements we make.
-These forward-looking statements speak only as of the date of this proxy statement and are not guarantees of future
+These forward-looking statements speak only as of the date of this Proxy Statement and are not guarantees of future performance or developments and involve known and unknown risks, uncertainties and other factors that are in many cases beyond our control.
+Except as required by law, we undertake no obligation to update or revise any forward-looking statements publicly, whether as a result of new information, future developments or otherwise.